synopsys-sig/synopsys-security-scan-plugin/README.md

 - Pipeline

 To install plugins, first navigate to:
-Dashboard → Manage Jenkins → Plugins <br>
+Dashboard → Manage Jenkins → Plugins
-After that Go to the section "Available plugins". <br>
+After that Go to the section "Available plugins".
-Then Search And Install those two plugins that we mentioned above. <br>
+Then Search And Install those two plugins that we mentioned above.
 Once the installation is completed then restart the jenkins instance.

 #### Configure Bitbucket Server:
-Navigate to Dashboard → Manage Jenkins → System <br>
+Navigate to Dashboard → Manage Jenkins → System
 Go to the Bitbucket Endpoints section.
 Click to the Add button.
 Select the Bitbucket Server from the dropdown.
 Now follow these instructions.
 - Enter the Name